qmk/qmk_firmware/docs/en/docs/other_vscode.md

    If there are settings here already, then just add everything between the first and last curly brackets and separate the existing settings with a comma from the newly added ones.

+!!! tip
-?> If you installed MSYS2 to a different folder, then you'll need to change the path for `terminal.integrated.shell.windows` to the correct path for your system.
+    If you installed MSYS2 to a different folder, then you'll need to change the path for `terminal.integrated.shell.windows` to the correct path for your system.

 4. Hit Ctrl-<code>&#96;</code> (Grave) to bring up the terminal or go to <kbd><kbd>View</kbd> > <kbd>Terminal</kbd></kbd> (command `workbench.action.terminal.toggleTerminal`).
 A new terminal will be opened if there isn‘t one already.